Home /Blog/Fight for Your Right . . . To Fight? Breaking Down the UFC’s Antitrust Lawsuit

 Background on the case against the UFC

 Since 2014, the UFC has been embroiled in lawsuits with several fighters (now former fighters) in its organization over claims that it abused its monopoly power to suppress fighter pay.
-The fighters allege that the UFC violated the Sherman Antitrust Act, 15 U.S.C. § 2.
+The fighters alleged that the UFC violated the Sherman Antitrust Act, 15 U.S.C. § 2.
 This type of antitrust violation focuses on the actions that a single organization has taken to maintain its dominance or control in a marketplace.

-What do the fighters want?
+What did the fighters want?

 A class action is a type of lawsuit in which a large number of people (known as a “class”) allege that they have been injured by a common act and sue a defendant for that harm as a group.

 Here, U.S. District Judge Richard Boulware decided on August 9, 2023, to grant class action status to more than 1,200 fighters who competed in live professional UFC-promoted mixed martial arts bouts between December 2010 and June 2017.
+The UFC appealed the class action certification, but the Court of Appeals for the Ninth Circuit rejected its appeal in November 2023.

 Conclusion

-Contributions to this blog by Joseph Ford.
+Contributions to this blog by Ryan White

 Photo by Redd F on Unsplash